y0ge5h/feature_selection_project/README.md

 * Multivariate Feature Selection

-What we will learn by solving this assignment
+## What we will learn by solving this assignment?

 * How are the features important to our model.
 * How to select the most significant features out of many.